4 BENEFITS OF MUSIC ON THE BRAIN

 Music can improve other aspects of your life and allow you to live life to the fullest.
 Plato said: “Music is a moral law.
 It gives a soul to the universe, wings to the mind, flight to the imagination, a charm to sadness, and life to everything.
 It is the essence of order and leads to all that is good, just and beautiful, of which it is the invisible, but nevertheless dazzling, passionate, and eternal form.”

-• Playing a musical instrument improves socialisation skills
+- Playing a musical instrument improves socialisation skills

 Playing a musical instrument helps you to engage in conversations in a unique manner, due to increased cognitive abilities and enhanced comprehension-, auditory- and language skills.
-Your brain will be able to think creatively and entertain abstract thoughts, which will make for interesting conversations.
+Your brain will be able to think creatively and entertain abstract thoughts, which will make for interesting conversations. - Playing a musical instrument strengthens bonds with others.

 Playing music in a band, ensemble or orchestra will teach you vital skills how to perform, work and cooperate with other people.
 In order to perform and or create good music together the players must learn how to read body language, pick up on small details and ques and listen to each other.
-Often an emotional connection is also involved when people express the same feelings in unison or contribute to their part in telling a story by means of music.
+Often an emotional connection is also involved when people express the same feelings in unison or contribute to their part in telling a story by means of music. - Playing a musical instrument enhances creativity.

 The creative side of your brain is heavily activated when you play a musical piece.
 When you perform a piece or a song you inject some of your own personality into what the composer has written.
-The creativity starts to flow even more when you start improvising or writing your own unique material.
+The creativity starts to flow even more when you start improvising or writing your own unique material. - Playing a musical instrument refines your time management skills.

 Timing and tempo, including rests is crucial to make a piece of music sound musical.
 Even more so, the process of learning how to play a musical instrument is very dependent on time and time management.
 Learning how to organise your time, schedules and routine is vital.
 The quality of practice time is more valuable than the quantity.
 You will see much quicker progress with the correct practice regime planned out.
-It will help you make your practice time more efficient.
+It will help you make your practice time more efficient. - Playing a musical instrument enhances your coordination.

 Playing an instrument and reading sheet music requires superior hand-eye coordination.
 When you read music notation on a page, your brain recognises each note, comprehends it and converts it into specific motor patterns, such as a finger position and bodily motion that will produce the sound.